Koala conservation: Modern threats

 One of the biggest anthropogenic threats to the koala is habitat destruction and fragmentation.
 In coastal areas, the main cause of this is urbanisation, while in rural areas, habitat is cleared for agriculture.
 Native forest trees are also taken down to be made into wood products.
 In 2000, Australia ranked fifth in the world by deforestation rates, having cleared 564800 ha.
 The distribution of the koala has shrunk by more than 50% since European arrival, largely due to fragmentation of habitat in Queensland.
 The koala's "vulnerable" status in Queensland and New South Wales means that developers in these states must consider the impacts on this species when making building applications.
 In addition, koalas live in many protected areas.

 While urbanisation can pose a threat to koala populations, the animals can survive in urban areas provided enough trees are present.
-Urban populations have distinct vulnerabilities: collisions with vehicles and attacks by domestic dogs.
+Urban populations have distinct vulnerabilities: collisions with vehicles and attacks by domestic dogs; together they account for two thirds of all koala deaths.
 To reduce road deaths, government agencies have been exploring various wildlife crossing options, such as the use of fencing to channel animals toward an underpass, in some cases adding a ledge as walkway to an existing culvert.
 Dogs kill about 4,000 animals every year.

 Koala populations and habitat were impacted by the 2020 bushfires.
 A local veterinarian estimated as many as 30,000 may have died in the Kangaroo Island fires, out of an estimated population of 50,000.
 Another predicted negative outcome of climate change is the effect of elevations in atmospheric CO_{2} levels on the koala's food supply: increases in CO_{2} cause Eucalyptus trees to reduce protein and increase tannin concentrations in their leaves, reducing the quality of the food source.
 In June 2020, a New South Wales parliamentary committee released a report stating that koalas could be extirpated from the state by 2050.
 Recommendations included establishing national parks on the Georges River and Mid-North Coast.